-Narrowing of the spinal canal, a condition called spinal stenosis can cause chronic pain, numbness, and muscle weakness in your arms or legs (Fig. 1).
-The condition primarily afflicts elderly people and is caused by degenerative changes that result in enlargement of the facet joints and thickening of the ligaments.
-Constriction of the spinal cord and nerves may be effectively relieved with a spinal decompression procedure if your symptoms have not improved with physical therapy or medications.
-This surgery requires a hospital stay from 1 to 3 days and recovery takes between 4 to 6 weeks.
+Decompression surgery (laminectomy) removes the bony roof covering the spinal cord and nerves to create more space for them to move freely.
+Narrowing / stenosis of the spinal canal can cause chronic pain, numbness, and muscle weakness in your arms or legs (Fig. 1).
+Stenosis is often caused by age-related osteoarthritis, enlarged joints, and thickened ligaments.
+Decompression may be recommended if your symptoms have not improved with physical therapy or medications.
+The surgery requires a hospital stay from 1 to 3 days and recovery takes between 4 to 6 weeks.

 Figure 1. (top view of vertebra) The difference between a normal spinal canal and one with stenosis.
 Spinal stenosis is a degenerative disease that causes narrowing of the spinal canal, enlargement of the facet joints, stiffening of the ligaments, and bony overgrowth.
 As the spinal canal narrows, it presses on the spinal cord and nerves, causing them to become swollen and inflamed.

 Spinal decompression can be performed anywhere along the spine from the neck (cervical) to the lower back (lumbar).
 The procedure is performed through a surgical incision in the back (posterior).
 The lamina is the bone that forms the backside of the spinal canal and makes a roof over the spinal cord.
 Removing the lamina and other soft tissues gives more room for the nerves and allows for removal of bone spurs.
 Depending on the extent of stenosis, one vertebra (single-level) or more (multi-level) may be involved.
 There are several types of decompression surgery:

 - Laminectomy is the removal of the entire bony lamina, a portion of the enlarged facet joints, and the thickened ligaments overlying the spinal cord and nerves.